naoshibaikyu/superbuddn/epilogues/s1roadtrip.md

 Eris: Huh?
 We're only going to be gone for most of the day.
 We don't need to pack up much.

-Scruffy: (stuffing comically large items into his small bag) ...a kitchen sink, a door, a sofa, some chairs-
+Scruffy: (stuffing comically large items into his small bag) ...a kitchen sink, a door, a sofa, some chairs, a portal gate, a space ship-

 Eris Angry: WE ARE DEFINITELY NOT PACKING THOSE.